MichaelCretignier/Rassine_public/README.txt

 RASSINE is a free access (https://github.com/MichaelCretignier/Rassine_public) Python3 code, compatible with Python2, which is a simple tool to normalise spectra with the less "fine-tuning buttons" possible.

+A tutorial is available (Tuto_rassine.pdf).

 By default, the input file has to be either a pickle or csv dictionary with at minimum two columns containing the key words 'wave' and 'flux'.
 RASSINE can also read fits file by preprocessing the file with the  « preprocess_fits » function.
 If you are a beginner user, let all the parameters to their default automatic value until you are sufficiently familiar with them (automatic mode often provide good enough result without any fine-tuning).

-The code work almost exclusively with pickle files.
-By default, the protocol version is automatically determined based on the python version (sys.version[0]).
+By default, the protocol version of the pickle file is automatically determined based on the python version (sys.version[0]).
 If you want to change that change the : << protocol_pickle = ‘auto’ >> code line in the Rassine_functions.py file.

 You can change the parameters value in the Rassine_config.py file.
 Running this python file will produce a config pickle dictionary that will be read by RASSINE.